AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 If no such bean is found, it creates a configuration based on available components.

-If a `SagaConfiguration` instance is present for an annotated saga, that configuration is used to retrieve and register the components for this type of saga.
+If a `SagaConfiguration` instance is present for an annotated saga, that configuration will be used to retrieve and register components for sagas of that type.
-If the `SagaConfiguration` bean is not named as described above, it is possible that the saga is registered twice, and receives events in duplicate.
+If the `SagaConfiguration` bean is not named as described above, it is possible that saga will be registered twice.
+It will then receive events in duplicate.
 To prevent this, you can specify the bean name of the `SagaConfiguration` using the `@Saga` annotation:

 ```java